-- Failure to maintain proper GPA. - Failure to register and/or pay fees. - Students in Program Delay status who fail to register and pay the appropriate fees for two consecutive trimesters will be terminated automatically from the program. - Failure to be actively engaged in doctoral work. - Failure to stay within program time limits. - Failure to maintain ethical standards of NOBTS. - Separation or divorce. - Plagiarism (see NOBTS Student Handbook)
+- Failure to maintain proper GPA.

+- Failure to register.

+- Failure to pay tuition and fees.

+- Failure to be actively engaged in doctoral work. - Failure to stay within program time limits. - Failure to maintain ethical standards of NOBTS. - Separation or divorce. - Plagiarism (see NOBTS Student Handbook)